Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 ### Considerations concerning Imagery

-In most cases we use the "standard" Bing imagery.
+In most cases we use the Maxar Standard imagery.
 But there are situations where you might want to choose an alternative source:

-1. Bing does not provide high-resolution coverage for your mapping area.
+1. Maxar Standard does not provide high-resolution coverage for your mapping area.
-2. Bing has considerable cloud cover in this area.
+2. Maxar Standard has considerable cloud cover in this area.
 3. You need newer imagery for post-disaster evaluation.

-If Bing does not prove adequate then Mapbox is the next choice.
-You should only look for other sources if neither of these two meet your requirements.
+If Maxar does not prove adequate then ESRI, Bing of Mapbox are the next choices.
+You should only look for other sources if neither of these meet your requirements.

 In such cases it is not sufficient to choose a license-compatible source and make it available through a WMS or TMS service.
-Your mapping area has probably already been partially mapped using Bing or Mapbox imagery and there might be a noticeable offset between images.
+Your mapping area has probably already been partially mapped and there might be a noticeable offset between images.
 You must have a close look at various locations of your mapping area and determine the offset between your imagery and previously mapped data.
 If the existing OSM data are offset with respect to your imagery but fit Bing imagery then we usually assume that Bing is the "gold standard" unless we have GPS traces which prove that this assumption is wrong.

 If there is a constant offset between your imagery and Bing across the mapping area then this might be corrected on the server so that images from various sources loaded in the editor match.
 If this is not possible, if the offset varies across the mapping area or if existing data are aligned with various sources then it is time for plan B: